Monday, 26 December 2011

 St. Stephen the Protomartyr

 Today is the feast of St. Stephen the Protomartyr, the feast is a Double of the Second Class with a simple Octave.
-The feast takes the place of the Sunday completely.
 The liturgical colour of the day is red.
-Many saints, originally more than now, were celebrated after the Nativity of the LORD.
+Many saints, originally more than now, were celebrated around the Nativity of the LORD.
 These were described as the 'comites Christi' . e.g. St. James the Lesser and King David.
 In 'modern' calendars we are left with St. Stephen, St. John the Evangelist, and the Holy Innocents.

-At Mass, sung after Terce, the Gloria, the second collect is of the Nativity.
+Mass is sung after Terce.
+The Gloria is sung and the second collect is of the Nativity.
 The Credo are sung.
 The preface and communicantes are of the Nativity.

 Vespers are Second Vespers of the Nativity, but from the chapter they are of St. Stephen with a commemoration of St. John the Evangelist and the Octave of the Nativity of the LORD.